[Supervised by a doctor] How to improve fatty liver?

 3. Dietary tips to improve fatty liver

-Here are three points that can help improve fatty liver
+Here are three points that can help improve fatty liver disease.

 3-1.
 Be careful not to consume too much sugar or fat

-● 1/2 apple,
+● 1/2 apple

 ● 1 large kiwi fruit